ImmigrationTimes.org

 Frequently Asked Questions

-As of March 2026, the average PERM processing time is 501 calendar days (approximately 16.5 months).
-The DOL is currently processing cases filed in January 2025 for analyst review.
+Using DOL data scraped Jun 29, 2026, the average PERM processing time is 501 calendar days (approximately 16.5 months).
+DOL reports this average for March 2026.
+The DOL is currently processing cases filed in April 2025 for analyst review.

 You can check your PERM case status at flag.dol.gov/case-status-search.
 If your application was filed more than three months before the current queue date, contact the OFLC PERM Helpdesk at [email protected].